Fan (G)

 Nominal volumetric flow rate —

-flow rate at reference shaft speed
+flow rate at the reference shaft rotation speed

 Details